Meet Our Board Members

 Meet our board members.
 Most have served NETA since its inception and have also served as presented on numerous occassions at our annual economics teaching conferences.

-President - professor of economics at Eastern Washington State University.
+Board Member - professor of economics at Eastern Washington State University.
 His specialty areas are applied microeconomics, economics of education, and transportation economics.

 Board Member - professor of economics at Converse College.
 She also served as immediate past president of NETA.
 Her research interests are in the areas of labor and urban economics, and economic pedagogy.
 Her publications include articles on women’s leadership, interfirm wage differentials, and the spatial distribution of black employment.